-- The New Mexico Office of the State Engineer website was accessed to determine whether any new groundwater extraction wells had been permitted in the nine sections in and surrounding the site (Figure 4).
-There were no new groundwater extraction well permits in the referenced sections during this reporting period (OSE 2020). - The New Mexico Oil Conservation Division website was accessed to determine whether any new oil well applications had been received or permitted for wells having a planned surface or bottom hole location within the nine sections in and surrounding the site (Figure 4).
-Oil wells near the site are initially drilled vertically until they near the target depth, where they build angle until they are horizontal, targeting the Brushy Canyon and Bone Spring Formations.
-The horizontal part of the well is then hydraulically fractured to increase formation permeability and stimulate production.
-The target depth for production near the site ranges from 7600 to 10,500 ft, which is much deeper than the depth of the nuclear test (1184 ft).
-The two locations in Section 35 (API numbers 30-015-43801 and 30-015-42299) that were issued permits during the 2016 reporting period (DOE 2017) have yet to be drilled.
-A well pad has been constructed for an injection well (API number 30-015-43801) that was permitted in 2016 (Figure 4).
-The injection well will be used to dispose of wastewater at a depth of 16,500 ft.
-No new well applications were permitted for the sections in and surrounding the site during this reporting period (OCD 2020). - The USGS Earthquake Hazards Program provides notifications of any seismic events near the site.
-No seismic events having a magnitude of 1.5 or greater were reported within 25 miles of the Gnome-Coach site during this reporting period (USGS 2020). - The LM public website was updated during this reporting period to include the 2019 groundwater monitoring and inspection report (DOE 2020).
+- The New Mexico Oil Conservation Division website was accessed to determine if there was any planned activity in the vicinity of the Gnome site.
+More specifically, the aim was to determine whether any new oil and natural gas well applications had been permitted for wells having a planned surface or bottom hole location within the nine sections surrounding the site (Figure 4).
+Oil and gas wells in this area are initially drilled vertically until they near the target depth, where they build angle until they are horizontal.
+The wells are targeting the Brushy Canyon and Bone Spring Formation for oil and the Wolfcamp Formation for natural gas.
+Typically, the horizontal part of the well is hydraulically fractured to increase formation permeability and stimulate production.
+The target depths range from 7600 to 10,500 ft for oil production and from 11,000 to 12,500 ft for natural gas production.
+The shallowest targeted interval is more than 6000 ft deeper than the depth of the nuclear test (1184 ft).
+The two locations in Section 35 (API numbers 30-015-43801 and 30-015-42299) that were issued permits during the 2016 reporting period (DOE 2017) have not been drilled and API 30-015-42299 was canceled during this reporting period.
+A well pad has been constructed for the injection well (API number 30-015-43801), which will be used to dispose of saltwater at a depth of 16,500 ft when it is installed (Figure 4).
+A total of 41 applications were permitted to drill natural gas wells in the sections surrounding the site during this reporting period (OCD 2022).
+The natural gas wells have planned surface locations 3 miles south of the site (Sections 22 and 23) and production intervals that target the Wolfcamp Formation and extend into Sections 3 and 2. - The New Mexico Institute of Mining and Technology (NMIMT) website was accessed to obtain data on seismic events that occurred during this reporting period.
+In the past, these data were obtained from the USGS Earthquake Hazards Program, but NMIMT maintains a more detailed database for seismic events that occur in southeast New Mexico and west Texas, utilizing an array of nine seismic stations near the WIPP site.
+According to this database, 43 seismic events having a magnitude of 2.0 or greater were identified within 25 miles of the site during this reporting period (NMIMT 2022).
+The largest event was approximately 18 miles from the site and registered a 3.0 magnitude on July 30, 2022.
+Seismic events having magnitudes between 3.0 and 3.9 may be felt at the surface, but do not result in any damage to surface structures (USGS 2021).
+All the remaining seismic events were below a 3.0 magnitude (NMIMT 2022).
+Seismic events having a magnitude between 2.0 and 2.9 are not felt at the surface (USGS 2021). - The LM public website was updated during this reporting period to include the 2021 groundwater monitoring and inspection report (DOE 2022).